The 1961 Freedom Riders' fight against segregation in America

 However, this decision was not enforced, and segregated travel continued unabated.

-Then, following the arrest of Rosa Parks, the Montgomery Bus Boycott occurred in 1955-1956.
+Following the arrest of Rosa Parks, the Montgomery Bus Boycott occurred in 1955-1956.

-Then, in 1960, another supreme court decision, called Boynton v.
+Then, in 1960, another Supreme Court decision, called Boynton v.
 Virginia found that segregation in interstate bus terminals was also unconstitutional.

 This decision should have put an end to segregated travel, but again, it was not enforced.